jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

 ```

 The following waveform shows the execution profile of this design without the dataflow model.
-There are three calls to the function diamond from the test bench. funcA, funcB, funcC, and funcD are executed in sequential order.
+There are three calls to the function diamond from the test bench. ```funcB```, ```funcC```, and ```funcD``` are executed in sequential order.
 Each call to diamond, therefore, takes 475 cycles in total as shown in the following figure.

 <div align=center><img src="Images/4_3.png" alt="drawing" width="500"/></div>

-In the following figure, when the dataflow model is applied and the designer selected to use FIFOs for channels, all the functions are started immediately by the controller and are stalled waiting on input.
+In the following figure, when the dataflow model is applied and the designer selected to use ```FIFOs``` for channels, all the functions are started immediately by the controller and are stalled waiting on input.
 As soon as the input arrives, it is processed and sent out.
 Due to this type of overlap, each call to diamond now only takes 275 cycles in total as shown below.
 [Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Control-driven-Task-level-Parallelism)

 <div align=center><img src="Images/4_4.png" alt="drawing" width="500"/></div>

-### Using_fifos
+##### Using_fifos

 The dataflow model is not limited to a chain of processes but can be used on any directed acyclic graph (DAG) structure, or cyclic structure when using hls::streams.
-It can produce two different forms of overlapping: within an iteration if processes are connected with FIFOs, and across different iterations when connected with PIPOs and FIFOs.
+It can produce two different forms of overlapping: within an iteration if processes are connected with ```FIFOs```, and across different iterations when connected with ```PIPOs``` and ```FIFOs```.
 This potentially improves performance over a statically pipelined solution.
-It replaces the strict, centrally-controlled pipeline stall philosophy with a distributed handshaking architecture using FIFOs and/or PIPOs.
+It replaces the strict, centrally-controlled pipeline stall philosophy with a distributed handshaking architecture using ```FIFOs``` and/or ```PIPOs```.
 The replacement of the centralized control structure with a distributed one also benefits the fanout of control signals, for example register enables, which is distributed among the control structures of individual processes.

-All arrays are implemented by default as ping-pong to enable random access.
+All arrays are implemented by default as ```ping-pong``` to enable random access.
 These buffers can also be re-sized if needed.
 For example, in some circumstances, such as when a task is being bypassed, performance degradation is possible.
 To mitigate this effect on performance, you can give more slack to the producer and consumer by increasing the size of these buffers by using the STREAM pragma or directive as shown below.

-This example shows how to use FIFOs instead of the default PIPOs as the channel type.
+This example shows how to use ```FIFOs``` instead of the default ```PIPOs``` as the channel type.

 **diamond.h**
 ```c++